graviton-browser/graviton-browser/website/source/tutorial-graphical-hello-world.rst

 offline.

 Now change the label on the button and make a new GitHub release.
-Either go do something else for a few hours, or you can run ``graviton --background-update`` from the command line (on macOS you should use, e.g.
+Either go do something else for a few hours, or just right click on the app tile and select 'Refresh'.
-``/Applications/Graviton.app/Contents/Home/Graviton --background-update``).
 When you start your app from Graviton again, it'll be on the latest version.
-Of course your users wouldn't force an update from the command line: they'd get the new version within about 6 hours or so if their computer is switched on, or shortly after they've logged in when it's been off for a while.
+Your users should get the new version within about 6 hours or so if their computer is switched on, or shortly after they've logged in when it's been off for a while.

 That's it!
 You just published your first desktop app, direct from your git repository.